Kaktushose/jda-commands/wiki/docs/interactions/commands.md

 ```

 ## Additional Settings
-Use the <com.github.kaktushose.jda.commands.annotations.interactions.CommandConfig> annotation to configure the
+Use the <io.github.kaktushose.jdac.annotations.interactions.CommandConfig> annotation to configure the
 following settings.
 You can either annotate a command method directly or annotate the interaction controller class.
 It
 is also possible to set a [global command config][[JDACBuilder#globalCommandConfig(CommandDefinition.CommandConfig)]]
 at the builder: